KumarAditya98/GWU-Capstone/Readme.md

 - ### Proposed Architecture Files

-Here's an overview of the proposed architecture, along with the key files:

   - **config.py**: This file sets up the configurations for the new architecture's training process.

   - **custom_image_question_answer.py**: Defines the complete architecture of the new model, drawing inspiration from the BLIP VQA Architecture.
 This architecture is then utilized in `train_file.py` to define the model.

   - **dataset.py**: Defines the dataloader for the new architecture, facilitating data handling during training.

   - **inference_custom.py**: Responsible for checking the model's results on a single image, aiding in inference tasks.

   - **predict_custom_transformer.py**: This script runs the trained model on the test set, providing insights into the model's performance on unseen data.

   - **train_file.py**: Manages the complete training routine of the proposed architecture, orchestrating the training process.

 Feel free to explore these files to gain a deeper understanding of the proposed architecture and its implementation.